 Most people find a better life when they migrate to Australia, and we have tried to describe all the benefits throughout this site.
-It is an excellent country to live in.
+But migration to a new country always has disadvantages.
+See below some hurdles that come with emigrating to Australia.

 There are plenty positives to starting a new life in Australia, but each person experiences some negatives too.
+Some of the ones below may not apply to you, or you may find others:

 This is probably the worst of all.
 It depends on the ties you have with your family.
 If you are very close to them it is difficult to know that you are not part of their life anymore.
 You may be in their thoughts but you are not with them for the big events, for the good and the bad, you cannot celebrate and enjoy with them.